Large Global Volatility Matrix Analysis Based on Observation Structural Information: Model Setup and Estimation Procedure

 for some $\beta > 0$ and a positive constant $C$.
 This model setup provides a mathematical framework to understand a fraction of the global market.
-For example, from the proposed model setup perspective, when we use data with $d = 1$, $\rho_{h,ij}$ does not converge to the synchronized correlation $\rho_{0,ij}$.
+For example, from the proposed model setup perspective, when using daily return data, $\rho_{h,ij}$ does not converge to the synchronized correlation $\rho_{0,ij}$.
 In contrast, when using lower-frequency data, $\rho_{h,ij}$ converges to $\rho_{0,ij}$.
-Thus, in practice, researchers often use weekly or monthly returns (i.e., $d=5 \text{ or } 21$) instead of daily returns (i.e., $d=1$) to mitigate the effect of different trading hours based on daily transaction prices \citep{ando2017clustering, bekaert2009international, chib2006analysis, fama2012size, hou2011factors}.
+Thus, in practice, researchers often use weekly or monthly returns instead of daily returns to mitigate the effect of different trading hours based on daily transaction prices \citep{ando2017clustering, bekaert2009international, chib2006analysis, fama2012size, hou2011factors}.
 However, this causes inefficiency.
 We discuss this inefficiency theoretically in Section \ref{asymp}.

 In this paper, for simplicity, we assume that stocks in the same continent have the same observation time points; hence, regional membership is the continent.
 Naturally, regional membership is known.
 In addition, we assume that the number of regions, $S$, is fixed.
 Given the regional membership, we can stack the observations by country within each continent.
 Then, we define the ``estimable" correlation matrix as follows: